tanaylab-admin/Gmara/README.md

 Additional sub-directories may be added in the future.

+## API and Versioning

+There's no API provided here.
+The idea is that you should fetch the data file(s) you need directly through the github URLs using `wget`, `curl` or any other method for fetching HTTP data.
+That said, it is possible to provide a thing API for fetching specific data using these URLs.

+Since this is a github repository, you can always refer to a specific commit of this repository in the URLs to get the same data.
+This is useful anywhere reproduciblity is important (e.g. vignettes and published results).

 ## Lists

 Each list is a sub-directory under the `lists` sub-directory, holding the following files: